★★★ out of ★★★★★

 The vampires do eventually begin to co-opt everything in their sight.
 Real estate, drug dealers, the police, and even the boy’s parents.
 Unfortunately, the rationale for their demonic gentrification is an uneven tale about the geographic placement of the ashes of the original vampire and desire for the newly formed vampiric community to exist in the Bronx.
 Make no mistake, the vampires are not a subtle allegory for unequal distribution of wealth and the dismal trappings of class warfare.
 Quite the opposite, this tale is a full throated assault on the housing and economic shortfalls of nearly all large American cities.
 As a gateway to this heady topic it’s a perfect introduction to the heroes and villains that exist in our unapologetic and disproportionate society.

 Beforewarned, Vampires vs. the Bronx is not the Exorcist, nor is it the latest installment of the Conjuring.
-It’s a fairly complete hero’s story told through the well-meaning eyes of young boy who is sorting through life’s complexities in the context of his spatial existence.
+It’s a fairly complete hero’s story told through the well-meaning eyes of a young boy who is sorting through life’s complexities in the context of his spatial existence.
 The scares are mild and the vampires are even milder.
 What Vampires vs. the Bronx offers is not a dose of nightmare fuel that will have you crawling to your psychotherapist, but a tale of good vs. evil told in the simplest terms that will have you contemplating other more sophisticated tales of terror.

 Vampires vs. the Bronx is PG-13 and currently streaming on Netflix.